udalli/itch50_vwap/README.md

 # NASDAQ ITCH50 VWAP Analyzer
-The repository contains a standalone C++ application that parses an ITCH50 file (decompressed) and generates a csv file containing VWAP (Volume Weighted Average Price) for each stock.
+The repository contains a standalone C++ application that parses an ITCH50 file (decompressed) and generates a csv file per hour with VWAP (Volume Weighted Average Price) for each stock.

 ## Links